Shinyanga Airport

 Shinyanga Airport (IATA: SHY, ICAO: HTSY) is an airport serving the small city of Shinyanga, the capital of the Shinyanga Region of Tanzania.
 It is 10 km northeast of the municipality, off the B6 road.
-The airport is also known as Ibadakuli Airport.
+It is also known as Ibadakuli Airport.

 The Mwadui non-directional beacon (Ident: WM) is located 9.2 nmi northeast of the airport.

+The airport has been undergoing upgrades whereby a new terminal building is being constructed, and the runway, taxiways and apron have been paved with asphalt.
+Construction will also include infrastructure that will make the airport accessible 24 hours a day.
+When completed, the airport will be able to handle airplanes up to the size of a Bombardier Q400-8.